Coolsonickirby/stage-random-form-config/README.md

 - King of Fighters Stadium will pick only either the Normal form with the Hazard being set to whatever the ruleset has it set to or the Battlefield form
 - Dracula's Castle will only pick the Normal form with a 50% chance of Hazards being on or off
 - Town and City will only pick the Normal form with Hazards on, the Battlefield form, or the Final Destination form

+You can use the in-game `Random Stage Selection` menu to limit the stages random will pick.